History of WVVW, Fairmont/Grafton

 The 1986 Broadcasting Yearbook shows WKGA on 1260, owned by WVVW Inc., Personnel were: John R. Callahan, president and general manager; Robert Clinton, sales manager; John P. Callahan, program director; Beth Callahan, office manager; Cathy Callahan, news director; Robert Ice, chief engineer.
 It shows WTBZ(FM) on 100.9 MHz with 300 watts, and an antenna height of 150 feet above average terrain.
 The licensee was Taylor-Barbour Broadcasting Inc., (acquired Jan.
 15, 1982).
 Personnel were: Tom Friend, president and general manager; Greg Mogush, commercial manager; Harold Norris, program and music director; Chuck Anziulewicz, news director; Bob Ice, chief engineer.

+On Aug.
+23, 2002, WTBZ-FM changed its call to WDKL.
+At this time the station was programming the "K-Love" Christian satellite music format.
 In 2004, FCC records show WDKL operating on 95.9 MHz with 6000 watts and an antenna height of 91 meters above average terrain.

-Recollections by Cassandra Bolyard Whyte
+Recollections by Dr. Cassandra Bolyard Whyte

 WVVW had offices and a broadcast booth in a storefront building at 203 West Main Street of Grafton, West Virginia.
-Broadcasting from "sun up till sun down," the announcers signed on and off the air by script describing their frequencies and business information referencing Beacom Enterprises.
+Broadcasting from "sun up till sun down," the announcers signed on and off the air by script, describing their frequencies and business information referencing Beacom Enterprises.
 They then played The National Anthem.

 Personnel during the early days of WVVW were Commercial Manager, Robert Glen Bolyard, known as Bob Bolyard when doing news and "Bobby B" when doing the DJ role of spinning the "Top 40's" recordings; Bill Newbrough, Program Director; Jim McEwen, Chief Engineer; Phil Braken, News Director; and Mr. J. Patrick Beacom, President and General Manager.
 The Broadcasting Yearbook of 1961-62 listed all of the names presented.
 It is thought that Ms. Bernadine Waters began working in the office of WVVW sometime during the era and later got into the news work.